 Any interested individuals may request a tour of the City Archives facilities.
 Tours can also be arranged for school classroom trips.
-The City Archives holds an annual open house and public tour for Archives Awareness Week, and regularly participates in Doors Open.
+The City Archives has held open houses and public tours for Archives Awareness Week, Heritage Week, and Culture Days, and regularly participates in Doors Open.

 You can request a tour of the Archives online using this site.

 An overview and listings of our holdings are available on this site.
 Archival materials are arranged by municipality – Thunder Bay, Port Arthur, Fort William, Townships, and private donations.
 Lists are also available of particular record types – photographs, maps, plans, and blueprints, and publications.

 Visitors to the Archives will also be able to search our holdings database, and consult directories and local publications.
 Reference assistance is available.

 The Archives is designed to provide the best possible environment for both the researchers who use it and the records they use.
 To preserve the physical and intellectual integrity of these historical records we ask that you: